thebkv/bkv/isaiah09.md

 The repeated **shoulder** helps us see what Isaiah is describing.

-The chapter is about deliverance, but deliverance leads immediately into government.

 The people were living under one power.
 Its yoke is broken.
 Isaiah then introduces the ruler of another kingdom.

 The Child begins small enough to be carried.